What is the best protein powder for Parkinson’s?

 What is Parkinson’s?

-In addition to motor symptoms, Parkinson’s disease is also manifested with non-motor symptoms like weight loss and malnutrition, both which can negatively impact quality of life.
-Dysphagia (difficulty swallowing) is one of the main reasons why Parkinson’s patients do not eat enough.
-It affects more than 80% of patients.
-Not eating enough, especially not enough protein, is associated with slower wound healing, increased risk of falling, and a greater risk of getting sick.
+Parkinson’s disease also causes non-motor symptoms like weight loss and malnutrition, both which can negatively impact quality of life.
+Dysphagia (difficulty swallowing), which affects more than 80% of patients, is one of the main reasons why Parkinson’s patients lose weight and experience malnutrition.
+Not eating enough, especially not enough protein, is also associated with slower wound healing, increased risk of falling, and a greater risk of getting sick.

-That said, people with Parkinson’s disease may need to be mindful of their protein intake because it can affect the absorption of levodopa, a medication commonly used to manage Parkinson’s symptoms.
-Levodopa is converted to dopamine in the brain, and protein can interfere with this conversion, reducing the effectiveness of the medication.
-People with Parkinson’s who are taking levodopa may need to limit their protein to a certain time of day.
-This could mean reducing the amount of protein eaten early in the day to help increase the body’s response to medication, or eating most of their protein in the evening as a slower response to medication may not be as important at this time.
+Please keep in mind that people with Parkinson’s disease should use protein supplements in moderation because protein intake can affect the absorption of levodopa, a medication commonly used to manage Parkinson’s symptoms.
+Levodopa is converted to dopamine in the brain, and dietary protein can interfere with this conversion, reducing the effectiveness of the medication.
+People with Parkinson’s who are taking levodopa may therefore need to limit their protein intake to the evening when a slower response to medication may not be as important.

-What is the best protein shake for Parkinson’s?
+What is the best protein powder good for Parkinson’s disease?

 Why drink wholesome